 Detect the Beach Landmarks

 Does the beach have a pier?
-Many piers have a lot of history behind them considering a lot was built over 100 years ago.
+Many piers have a lot of history behind them considering a lot were built over 100 years ago.

 Use the right metal detector